BrandonELin/Coffeepidia/README.md

 ## Plans for the future

 Definitely looking to develop my skills in bootstrap to make the website look better and looking to differentiate between drinks that you want to try and ones you know you like in your favorites list.
-Maybe add different kind of drinks.
+Adding some kind of organization function.

 ## License